chrisblakley/Nebula/README.md

 ##Recommended Plugins
-These can be downloaded from Wordpress.org, or installed from the Wordpress Admin under the Plugins > Add New.
+When activated, WP Nebula will prompt to install the recommended and optional plugins.
+Following the instructions will install them all (or selected ones) at once.
+These can also be downloaded from Wordpress.org, or manually installed from the Wordpress Admin under the Plugins > Add New.
 - [Admin Menu Tree Page View](http://wordpress.org/plugins/admin-menu-tree-page-view/)
 - [Custom Post Type UI](https://wordpress.org/plugins/custom-post-type-ui/)
 - [Contact Form 7](http://wordpress.org/plugins/contact-form-7/)